apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Stock futures are little changed after S&P 500, Nasdaq notch new closing highs: Live updates**
+**French government collapses after no-confidence vote in PM Michel Barnier**

-You can read more about it [here](https://www.cnbc.com/2024/12/04/stock-market-today-live-updates.html).
+You can read more about it [here](https://www.bbc.com/news/articles/cdxz934p56qo).

 ## Requirements
 - Python 3.8